Asymptotic Normality of Subgraph Counts in Sparse Inhomogeneous Random Graphs: Conclusions

 \section{Conclusions}

-In this paper, we show that $X(H,G_n)$, with $G_n \sim G(n,\rho_n,W)$, is asymptotically normal whenever $n\rho_n^{m(H)} \gg 1$, that is, when the sparsity level is above the containment threshold for $H$.
-We do not consider the critical regime $n\rho_n^{m(H)} \asymp 1$.
-For the classical Erd\H{o}s--R\'enyi model, it is known that at the threshold, $X(H,G_n)$ converges to a Poisson distribution when $H$ is strictly balanced \cite{bollobas1981threshold}.
+In this paper, we show that $X_n(H,G_n)$, with $G_n \sim G(n,\rho_n,W)$, is asymptotically normal whenever $n\rho_n^{m(H)} \gg 1$, that is, when the sparsity level is above the containment threshold for $H$.
+Another important regime which we do not consider in the paper is when $n\rho_n^{m(H)} \asymp 1$, that is, $\rho_n$ is at the containment threshold.
+For the classical Erd\H{o}s--R\'enyi model, it is known that at the threshold, $X_n(H,G_n)$ converges to a Poisson distribution when $H$ is strictly balanced \citep{bollobas1981threshold}.
 If $H$ is unbalanced, the problem reduces to a balanced subgraph via an appropriate normalization \cite[Section~4]{rucinski1990survey}.
-When $H$ is balanced but not strictly balanced, the limiting distribution is more intricate and depends on the structure and multiplicity of subgraphs maximizing $m(H)$, with no universal closed form \cite{bollobas1989subgraph,JLR}.
+When $H$ is balanced but not strictly balanced, the limiting distribution is more intricate and depends on the structure and multiplicity of subgraphs maximizing $m(H)$, with no universal closed form \citep{bollobas1989subgraph,JLR}.

 Recently, there has been growing interest in deriving analogous results for inhomogeneous random graph models.
-In this direction, \citet{coulson2016poisson} derived Poisson approximation results for $X(H,G_n)$, when $G_n$ is sampled from a stochastic block model and $H$ is strictly balanced (see also \cite{coulson2018compound}).
+In this direction, \citet{coulson2016poisson} derived Poisson approximation results for $X_n(H,G_n)$, when $G_n$ is sampled from a stochastic block model and $H$ is strictly balanced (see also \cite{coulson2018compound}).
 Recently, \citet{liu2025normalpoisson} obtained an analogous Poisson approximation result in the random connection model.
-Extending these results to the sparse graphon model, as well as addressing the case where $H$ is not strictly balanced, are interesting directions for future research.
+Extending these results to the sparse graphon model, as well as addressing the case where $H$ is not strictly balanced, when $\rho_n$ is at the containment threshold, are interesting directions for future research.